-My co-sponsored Bill to decriminalise sex work passed the Upper House in June with 14 votes to 7.
-But disappointingly, it did not pass in the Lower House when it was brought to a vote in November.
+In 2019 my co-sponsored Bill to decriminalise sex work passed the Upper House in June with 14 votes to 7.
+But disappointingly, it did not pass in the Lower House when it was brought to a vote in November 2019.

 The South Australian laws as they stand are contrary to the positions taken by the World Health Organisation (WHO), Amnesty International, Human Rights Watch, UNAIDS, the International Labour Organisation (ILO) and the Global Alliance Against Traffic in Women (GAATW).

 To join this campaign connect with http://sexworklawreformsa.com